When people tell me they can’t afford to travel, I tell them that I’m probably doing it on their disposable income alone, and I'm usually right.

-Here’s the part when people tell me they can’t afford to travel and I say ‘really?’ because I’m probably doing it on your disposable income alone.
 I have a very unique way of traveling because I am a full-time housesitter and travel blogger.
 I don’t have any of the traditional living expenses most people have.
 Instead, I am voluntary homeless.
-I can also live very frugally if I have to, since I'm only one person (although I don't because I love to eat and drink Bourdain-style).
+I can also live frugally if I have to, since I'm only one person (although I don't because I love to eat and drink Bourdain-style).
 You only live once!

 let's dig in

-The secret weapon to how I travel full-time is to not pay for things!
+The secret weapon to how I travel full-time is to save money by not paying for things.
 I live-rent free by housesitting.
 I exchange my care of a house and pets for free accommodation.
 That means I get to live in luxurious homes all over the world.
 These homes often have anything and everything in the way of mod cons such as top of the line entertainment systems, pools, hot tubs, chef-quality kitchens, solar shades, home gyms, housekeepers, gardeners, and more... and, of course, amazingly sweet animals to love.

 Secondly, I write this very darn blog you are reading now so that I can pay for travel and food, and also barter for goods and services by exchanging my personal resource, my time and work, for advertising and promotion.

-But, I do get lots of free food.
-Housesit hosts often leave stocked kitchens, pantries, cash tips, and gardens of fruits and veggies.
+I also do get lots of free food.
+Housesit hosts often leave stocked kitchens, pantries, cash tips, gift cards, and gardens of fruits and veggies.
 Neighbors may offer me home-cooked meals or produce from their gardens.
-Sometimes I eat at restaurants for review articles.
+And I often eat out at restaurants for free in exchange for reviews.

 My second biggest expense.
 All those darn things that get you from point A to point B and want money for it!
-Trains, buses, boats, ferries, taxis, rideshares, airplanes.
+Trains, buses, ferries, taxis, airplanes.
 A necessity of travel.

 But again, going back to slow travel, the slower you go (the more time you can stay in one place), the less you spend on travel.
 So if you stay in one place for one month, then you can usually spend less than $100 on travel to that place, depending on the distance.

-Most of my housesits are around 3 to 6 weeks so it mostly evens out the travel cost to get from one to the next at about $100 a month.
-Usually I can spend about $50 on a train or plane ticket if it's close to where I already am.
-Sometimes I’ll travel a farther distance to a place I really want to go, spend $200 on a plane ticket, but then stay for 2 months, so it’s still averages out to $100 per month.
+Most of my housesits are around 4 to 8 weeks so it mostly evens out the travel cost to get from one to the next at about $100 a month.
+Sometimes I can spend as little as $50 on a train or plane ticket if it's close to where I already am.
+Sometimes I’ll travel farther, spend $300, then stay for 3 months, so it’s still usually averages out to about $100 per month.
+Mostly.

-When major transportation like a plane or train isn't absolutely essential, then I just walk.
+When major transportation like a plane or train isn't absolutely essential, I just walk.
 I like to walk, I like to take the time to explore and not feel rushed.
-So, given the option of a bus, tram or taxi over a 30-60 min walk, I’ll almost always walk.
+So, given the option of a bus, tram or taxi over an hour walk, I’ll walk.
 Walking is free!
 It's safer than being trapped on public transportation.
-It's good for the environment and for you, too.
+It's good for the environment and for you.
 We are bipedal mammals afterall.

-I used to use about half a dozen housesitting websites, but I've paid attention to the traffic over the past couple years and I've narrowed it down to just 3: Trusted Housesitters, House Carers, and Kindred Spirits.
-Trusted Housesitters has a ton of traffic and I’ve seen housesits there for most anywhere in the world.
-It has the best user platform in my opinion, and a 24/7 vet tech help line, which could really save lives.
-HouseCarers also gets lots of international traffic, but their website functionally is not the best.
-Kindred Spirits is a newer contender, offering sitting and swaps for vegans and vegetarians, which I think is brilliant, because most pet owners are vegetarian or vegan since they love animals.
+Housesitting: I used to use half a dozen housesitting websites, but I've paid attention to the traffic over the past few years and narrowed it down to just a few, including my favorite, Trusted Housesitters.
+Trusted Housesitters has a ton of international traffic and I’ve seen housesits there for most anywhere in the world.
+It has the best user platform, support, and a 24/7 vet tech help line, which could really save lives.
+Another great feature is that I can give you a 20% referral discount, and they'll give me free months, so I can get the membership for free! *This makes my housesitting costs zero.

 I was never homeless nor starving.
 Quite the opposite in fact.
-I spent my time lounging about in luxury homes, reading books, watching movies, taking walks on beaches, checking out restaurants, pubs, farmers markets, and snuggling lots of cats and dogs and chickens.
-And I got to enjoy really nice houses, animals, tasty foods, and fun travel experiences.
+I spent my time lounging about in luxury homes, reading books, watching movies, and taking walks on beaches or in forests, checking out restaurants, coffee shops, pubs, farmers markets, and snuggling lots and lots of all kinds of pets.
+And I got to enjoy really nice homes, adorable animals, tasty foods, and fun travel experiences.
 I think that's a win-win-win-win!